IasonKotakis/iFixit-Technical-Guide/README.md

 <hr>

-<h3> 🙏Thank you iFixit for providing me with the oportunity to contribute in your com👊 </h3>
+<h3> 🙏Thank you iFixit for providing me with the oportunity to contribute in your community👊 </h3>